yrahul3910/thesis/README.md

-# Generality of GHOST-v2
+# Thesis

-This repo will act as the definitive source of information for GHOST-v2.
-It will be updated as the project progresses.
-For multiple tasks, this repo checks if GHOST-v2 generalizes and if all components are necessary.
+This repo will act as the definitive source of code for my PhD thesis.
+It will be updated as the work progresses.
+This is NOT the only source of code, however.
+It is merely a part of it, and anything here should (in theory) be up-to-date.

 ## File descriptions

-* `defect-prediction`: Defect prediction ablation study
+* `defect-prediction`: Defect prediction ablation study for GHOST-v2
+* `email`: Wrapper around Amazon SES to send email notifications
-* `issue_close_time`: Issue lifetime prediction ablation study
+* `issue_close_time`: Issue lifetime prediction ablation study for GHOST-v2
-* `smoothness-hpo`: A test to see if beta-smoothness can be used as a heuristic for HPO.
+* `smoothness-hpo`: Experiments on using beta-smoothness as a heuristic for HPO.
+* `static-code-warnings`: I believe this is the code for beta-smoothness HPO (and random/BOHB) on static code data.

 ## Recommended Links